n-jay/balena-engine/README.md

 ## Motivation

-balenaEngine is a container engine purpose-built for embedded and IoT use cases and compatible with Docker containers.
+It has been purpose-built for improved performance and is compatible with Docker containers.
 Based on Docker’s Moby Project, balenaEngine supports container deltas for 10-70x more efficient bandwidth usage, has 3x smaller binaries, uses RAM and storage more conservatively, and focuses on atomicity and durability of container pulling.

-Since 2013, when we first ported Docker to ARMv6 and the Raspberry Pi, the balena team has been working in and around the Docker codebase.
-Meanwhile, having seen IoT devices used in production for tens of millions of hours, we’ve become intimately acquainted with the unique needs of the embedded world.
-So we built a container engine that runs Docker containers just as well, shares the Docker components that are needed for our use case, and is augmented with the IoT-specific features that we’ve built out over time.

 ## Transitioning from Docker CE